 The 1881/1910 Hays Street Bridge is a viaduct consisting of two wrought iron truss spans (one Phoenix Whipple 225-ft span, and one Pratt 130-ft span), and approximately 1000-LF of concrete approaches.

-The bridge is planned for rehabilitation as a bicycle and pedestrian facility by the City of San Antonio, using a Transportation Enhancement grant from the Texas Department of Transportation.
-Sparks Engineering, Inc. is the design consultant for the project.
-Plans and specifications were completed in November 2006 and the project is scheduled to begin construction in the spring of 2007.
+The bridge was rehabilitated as a bicycle and pedestrian facility by the City of San Antonio, using a Transportation Enhancement grant from the Texas Department of Transportation.
+Sparks Engineering, Inc. was the design consultant for the project.
+Plans and specifications were completed in November 2006 and the project was finished in 2010 .

 Series F/C.O.
 582/April 9/’10/Hays St. Viaduct at San Antonio, Texas: